Ok-Khun/notes/web3-notes/notes.md

 Codes are compiled down to EVM (Ethereum Virtual Machine).
 Some EVM compatible blockchains are Avalanche, Fantom, Polygon meaning we can write our solidity code and deploy it to them.

-Create a contract from a contract
+Create a contract from a contract:
 ```SOL
 contract ContractFactory {
     ContractName public contract1;